 Three (3) course are electives which must be selected from the approved elective list for Risk Management.

-Note RE: MBA 650 Requirement for Previous Business Major Certificate Options - Candidate must have taken equivalent of MBA 650 with a "B" or better within 7 years of enrolling in certificate program OR an upper level FIN elective with a "B" or better within 7 years to meet this requirement for admission.
+Note: MBA 650 Requirement for Previous Business Major Certificate Options - Candidate must have taken equivalent of MBA 650 with a grade of "B" or better within seven (7) years of enrolling in certificate program or an upper level FIN elective with a grade of "B" or better within seven (7) years to meet this requirement for admission.

 View the Federally Mandated Gainful Employment Disclosure for the Graduate Certificate in Risk Management.

-Graduate certificate courses, if waived, may need to be substituted with an approved elective.
-To substitute an approved elective for a required course, a student must have successfully completed equivalent academic coursework at the undergraduate/graduate level in the five years prior to matriculation ("B" or better) and provide official transcripts (with English translation, if applicable).
+Graduate certificate courses, if waived, need to be substituted with an approved elective.
+To substitute an approved elective for a required course, a student must have successfully completed equivalent academic coursework at the undergraduate/graduate level in the five (5) years prior to matriculation, "B" or better, and provide official transcripts (with English translation, if applicable).